homiedopie/beberlei.de/drafts/your_service_layer_benefits_from_a_dispatcher.rst

 and method and calls it.
 We can wrap every call with cross-cutting concerns.

-Starting with the most simple dispatcher possible, by just delegating the calls, we add all the cross-cutting concerns.
+Starting with a very simple dispatcher possible that just delegates the calls to registered services, we add all the cross-cutting concerns our application needs.
 Note: This is **deliberatly written without further abstraction**, just to show the concept.
 The real thing would propably seperate the responsibilities from each other.

 .. code-block:: php